Free with Zoo admission | Free for members

 What Can I Expect During Bunnyville?

-- Exclusive photo opportunities with the Easter Bunny
+- Exclusive spring-themed photo opportunities with the Easter Bunny

 - Whisker painting is back!
 Get in the Bunnyville spirit by having your face painted to resemble our wild, furry friends.

-- Ring in spring with new golden egg hunt prizes!
-Those who redeem a golden egg will receive an animal plush and biodegradable pot with native seeds to support your local pollinators.
+- Plushes are back by popular demand as the Golden egg hunt prizes!
+Those who redeem a golden egg will receive an animal plush made from recycled water bottles.
 One golden egg can be redeemed per child.

 How Does Bunnyville Support the Detroit Zoological Society’s (DZS) Mission?